Johnng007/Live-Forensicator/Windows/README.md

     8. RUNS NETWORK TRACING USING NETSH TRACE & CONVERTS TO PCAPNG FOR FURTHER ANALYSIS
     9. Event Logs in EVTX Format.
    10. Forensictor extracts Browsing History from Chrome, Mozilla, Edge and IE, this browsing history is further passed through a list of malicious URLs for detection
+   11. Forensicator matches the hashes of executables on the machine to publicly available malicious hash databases for malware detection

 ```